 Ownership of Lot 25 is allocated among the owners of the Lots as shown on Plan EPP115865.

-The costs associated with Lot 25 will be allocated amongst the owners of the Lots based on their proportionate ownership of Lot 25, including the ongoing maintenance, repair and replacement of any common roadway, private utility works and drainage works.
+The costs associated with Lot 25 will be allocated amongst the owners of the Lots based on their proportionate ownership of Lot 25, including the ongoing maintenance, repair and replacement of any common roadway, bridge, private utility works and drainage works.

 The Transferee has requested that the Transferor, as owner of the Lots, enter into this Covenant with the Transferee as a condition of the grant of subdivision and the Transferor has agreed to do so.